Jurassic World Dominion: Locations and sets

-Several locations were used for Biosyn headquarters, including Blavatnik School of Government and Wolfson College (both part of the University of Oxford.
+Several locations were used for Biosyn headquarters, including Blavatnik School of Government and Wolfson College (both part of the University of Oxford).
 A lecture hall at Wolfson was used for a scene introducing Malcolm as he makes a speech.
-Black Park, adjacent to Pinewood Studios, was used for Biosyn's exterior with two British Columbia locations: Cathedral Grove and the town of Squamish.
+Black Park, adjacent to Pinewood Studios, was used for Biosyn's exterior along with two British Columbia locations: Cathedral Grove and the town of Squamish.
 Switzerland's Grande Dixence Dam and its surrounding mountains were digitally scanned during wintertime and recreated in the film as a frozen Biosyn dam.
 Kayla's crashed plane in the frozen lake was an exterior set at Pinewood, and the distant mountains in the background were added with blue screens.
 The Dolomites mountains were also scanned and added into the film.
 Biosyn's locust lab was a set, which Dodgson eventually sets afire.
-Trevorrow had planned to use special effects for the fire, but agreed to burn down the set at the suggestion of special-effects supervisor Paul Corbould.
+Trevorrow had planned to use special effects for the fire but agreed to burn down the set at the suggestion of special-effects supervisor Paul Corbould.
 Eight or nine cameras filmed the set as it burned.

 Filming in Malta included Valletta, its capital.
 Malta was chosen as a location after the country's film commission presented financial incentives in April 2019 in the hope of attracting the project to the area.
 Trevorrow also chose it because he wanted to see "dinosaurs around old stones, around something that's ancient to us, just to illustrate how much more ancient these things are".
 Because Pratt and Howard could not travel to Malta, they were filmed with stunt doubles and their faces were added digitally during post-production.
 Valletta's streets were scanned with lidar, allowing Pratt and Howard to act against a blue screen of the city.

-In a Valletta chase scene, an Atrociraptor pack pursues Claire across rooftops while Owen flees the dinosaurs on motorcycle.
-Shooting the chase was complicated, and required up to nine cameras filming simultaneously.
+In a Valletta chase sequence, an Atrociraptor pack pursues Claire across rooftops while Owen flees the dinosaurs on motorcycle.
+Trevorrow's inspiration for this came from a car chase sequence in the 1998 film Ronin.
+Shooting the Valletta chase was complicated, and required up to nine cameras filming simultaneously.
+Trevorrow and Bradley had worked closely to design the sequence.
 Pratt filmed his part of the chase in a UK blue-screen studio, riding a stationary bike on a treadmill.
 A car-crash scene was filmed in the town of Floriana.
-Malta is itself in the film except for Mellieħa, which was part of Grant's dig site in Utah.
+Malta is portrayed as itself in the film except for Mellieħa, which depicted part of Grant's dig site in Utah.